Baichenjia/UTDS/README.md

 # Pessimistic Value Iteration for Multi-Task Data Sharing

-This is a PyTorch implementation of our paper titled "Pessimistic Value Iteration for Multi-Task Data Sharing in Offline Reinforcement Learning"
+This repo contains a PyTorch implementation and the datasets for our paper titled "Pessimistic Value Iteration for Multi-Task Data Sharing in Offline Reinforcement Learning" published at *Artificial Intelligence* Journal.
+This is the paper [Link](https://www.sciencedirect.com/science/article/pii/S0004370223001947).

 ## Datasets